bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 We’ll all stay on top of GitHub so our code doesn’t get messy.

 ## **Risks:**
-[Identify potential risks and challenges, such as technical limitations, resource constraints, or dependency issues.]

 Setting up login/auth might take longer than we expect.